 So this is the year of “Puppet”.

 First off, let me say this: I had my first Munki Server set up in a couple hours – tops.
-I had the MunkiWebAdmin interface set up in about 4 hours the first time.
+I had the MunkiWebAdmin interface set up in a couple hours the first time.
 To get a functional Puppet server set up, configured, talking to clients and correctly running the Web interface took me the better part of a week.
 There are many components to this system and they have to talk to each other.
 While the documentation on the PuppetLabs website is pretty complete, there are so many components that the simple task of filtering out what you need for a basic setup is non-trivial.
 At least, it was for me.

 Here is the process that I ended up with (after rewinding my Ubuntu VM about 10 times and starting over).
 It’s lengthy, so pour yourself some coffee now…

 1) As of June, 2013, you will want to use Ubuntu 12.0.4 LTS (Precise Pangolin).
 When you do the initial setup, install the SSH and LAMP server personalities.

 2) Verify your short hostname in both /etc/hostname and /etc/hosts.
 It’s also a good idea to set the server name in /etc/apache2/httpd.conf now also (ServerName puppet.blah.tld), but that one is optional.

 3) Add the puppetlabs package repository to your apt sources.

 $ wget http://apt.puppetlabs.com/puppetlabs-release-precise.deb; sudo dpkg -i puppetlabs-release-precise.deb; sudo apt-get update

 4) Install the puppet packages – including the pieces to run PuppetMaster via Passenger on Apache.
 By default, PuppetMaster runs on a less capable web server called WEBrick.
 If you are doing this for a production environment, use Passenger.
 I also install phpMyAdmin at this point for future MySQL admin tasks.